1 The Role of Analytics in Accounting

 Prescriptive analytics.
 The type of analytics that recommends actions by optimizing an objective subject to constraints.
 Examples in accounting include product mix optimization, tax strategy planning, and resource allocation modeling.

 Relational database.
 A system for storing data in tables that are connected to one another through defined relationships.
-The three datasets in this textbook are provided as relational databases in SQLite format.
+The Charles River dataset is provided as a relational database in SQLite format, as well as in Excel workbook and CSV formats.

 SQL (Structured Query Language).
 The standard language for accessing, querying, and manipulating data stored in relational databases.
-Part III of this textbook teaches SQL using SQLite databases.
+Part III of this textbook teaches SQL using the Charles River SQLite database.

 SQLite.
 A lightweight relational database system that stores the entire database in a single file.
 This textbook uses SQLite because it requires no server installation and runs on any operating system.